tylium/unit-enum/README.md

 ## Features

+- `name`: Retrieve the name of an enum variant.
 - `ordinal`: Retrieve the ordinal of an enum variant, starting from 0.
 - `from_ordinal`: Convert an ordinal back to an enum variant, if possible.
 - `discriminant`: Retrieve the discriminant of an enum variant.